Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 ```

+Since this 16S sequence was derived from this assembly you should see a perfect 100% identity match spnning about 1500 nucleotdies.

 * BLAST the entire assembly against the nt database.

 We store a local copy of the complete nucleotide database on our server.
-We will be using this to provide a rough taxonomy to every sequence in our assembly.
-We will use this information to identify non-target contaminates (like human and other bacteria) and to confirm our species identification from the 16S BLAST.
+We will be using this to provide a rough taxonomy to every sequence in our assembly and to ultimtely identify non-target contaminates (like human and other bacteria) and to confirm our species identification from the 16S BLAST.
 Later we will be using the output file as in input to  blobtools and to visualize this information. blobtools requires a specifically formatted BLAST file, I therefore provide a script that will run the BLAST to the programs specification.
 We will simply provide the script with our contigs file and it will complete the task.
 This is a simple script that is not much different than the example we ran above.
 It will automatically format a meaningfull output name.

 ```bash
 # run the scipt, note that it will automatically use nohup since it will take about 30 minutes to run